grafana/Grafana-Alloy-for-Beginners/README.md

 #### Objectives

 - Use the [`otelcol.processor.attributes`](https://grafana.com/docs/agent/latest/flow/reference/components/otelcol.processor.attributes/) component to set the `service.tier` attribute to the value of the `servicetier` or `tier` attributes.
 - Drop the `servicetier` and `tier` attributes.

 #### Instructions

 The [`otelcol.processor.attributes`](https://grafana.com/docs/alloy/latest/reference/components/otelcol/otelcol.processor.attributes/) component allows you to add, set, or drop attributes.

-Go back to the portion of config from Section 5, where we received traces from the mythical services.
+Go back to the portion of config from **Section 5**, where we received traces from the mythical services.
 Paste the following  above the `otelcol.processor.batch.default` component (**note**: the order of components does not matter, this is just for organization and readability):

 ```alloy
 otelcol.processor.attributes "mission_3" {